LHNCBC/NLM-PCOR-TB/lung_segmentation/README.md

 For questions about the software and research, please contact Dr. Babak Haghighi (babak.haghighi@nih.gov) or Dr. Stefan Jaeger (stefan.jaeger@nih.gov)

+## Setting up virtual environment and installing necessary python packages

-## YML file is provided to install neccessary packages for users.
+YML file is provided to install neccessary packages for users.
 Use the terminal or an Anaconda Prompt for the following steps:
 Create the environment from the environment.yml file:

 conda env create -f environment.yml

-#Activate the new environment:
+###Activate the new environment:

 conda activate myenv

-#Verify that the new environment was installed correctly:
+###Verify that the new environment was installed correctly:

 conda env list

-#For more information please see (https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)
+###For more information please see (https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)

 ### Using the codes includes two steps: (1) training and (2) inference.